 When Bank Australia customer Shaun first walked through the door of his Brunswick West apartment, he took in its drab interior and had one thought: “It’s perfect!”.
 Beyond the grey carpet and even greyer curtains, Shaun could see the potential of this one-bedroom flat.

-“It had a beautiful view through north-facing windows, and so I could see the immediate possibilities for a sustainable renovation,” he says.
+“It had a beautiful view through north-facing windows, and so I could see the immediate possibilities for a sustainable revamp,” he says.

 Customers can find out their eligibility for different loan programs available online.

-While Shaun had never attempted a renovation before – admittedly more handy on the pottery wheel than with a hammer in hand – he spent hours watching YouTube videos, borrowed tools from the local tool library and called in the professionals for the important stuff, like plumbing and electrical.
+While Shaun had never attempted a DIY project before – admittedly more handy on the pottery wheel than with a hammer in hand – he spent hours watching YouTube videos, borrowed tools from the local tool library and called in the professionals for the important stuff, like plumbing and electrical.

 Shaun did have one big advantage, though: he works for a local council as a sustainable buildings officer.
 This gave him some grounding knowledge and the motivation to practise what he preached.